 Three important considerations:

-Under federal Title IX requirements and the university’s Sexual Misconduct Policy, any Ohio State faculty or staff member that knows of a sexual assault is required to report the assault to the university’s Clery and Title IX Coordinator.
+Under federal Title IX requirements and the university’s Sexual Misconduct Policy, any Ohio State faculty or staff member that knows of a sexual assault is required to report the assault to the university’s Title IX Coordinator.
 The faculty or staff can offer confidentiality but not complete anonymity.
-Survivors will receive a notification of assistance and resources from the university’s sexual violence support coordinators in the Office of Student Advocacy.
+Survivors will receive a notification of assistance and resources from the university’s Title IX coordinators.
 Ohio State is committed to providing support and resources for students who have experienced sexual violence; the survivor, however, is empowered to accept or decline the services.
-Survivors who are not interested or do not want to seek support services abroad are still eligible to seek support services upon their return to Ohio State, such as making an appointment with a sexual violence support coordinator.
+Survivors who are not interested or do not want to seek support services abroad are still eligible to seek support services upon their return to Ohio State, such as making an appointment with the Student Advocacy Center, Counseling and Consultation Services or through the Sexual Assault Response Network of Central Ohio (SARNCO).